100 Women Who Care North Suburban Chicago

 8) What happens at the meeting?

-• The group votes by written ballot at in-person meetings, or a real-time Zoom poll in virtual meetings.
+- The group votes by written or QR code ballot at in-person meetings, or a real-time Zoom poll in virtual meetings.

 You have the right to vote after you have made one quarterly donation through our group.